AdobeDocs/adobe-creativity-mcp/src/pages/index.md

 | --- | --- | --- | --- |
 | **Tools available** | ~40 standard tools | Expanded tool set (placeholder — confirm exact count) | All available tools |
 | **Asset storage** | Session only | Saved to your Creative Cloud Files | Saved to your Creative Cloud Files |

+## Continue in Adobe apps

+Start in Claude, then take your work further in Adobe apps when you need more control.

+Batch edit photos and send them to Firefly Boards to organize and refine.
+Start a design from a template and continue in Express with full editing capabilities.
+Or download your assets and pick up where you left off in any Adobe app.

 ## Get help